xonq/tutorials/containers.md

 # Singularity containers

-## NOTE
+## CONTAINERS
 - [Singularity documentation](https://sylabs.io/guides/3.6/user-guide/)

-Singularity is a software that manages and executes software *containers*, like docker.
-Containers pack a program and its dependencies in an isolated environment that is easily disseminated.
-This not only makes bioinformatic software installation *much* easier, but it also allows multiple users to access the same installation.
-Furthermore, publishing container links promotes reproducible computational science by providing an image of published software and allowing reviewers to access that software with relative ease.
+Singularity is a software that manages and executes software *containers*, similar to Docker.
+Containers pack a program and its dependencies in essentially a miniaturized virtual machine, which isolates the software environment, preserves its integrity, and makes software easily disseminated.
+Publishing container links promotes reproducible computational science by providing an image of published software and allowing reviewers/readers to access that software with relative ease.

 <br />